-In order to address the antigen 5-based IgE cross-reactivity of Hymenoptera venoms, the antigens 5 of 7 allergy-relevant species were recombinantly produced.
-The antigens 5 of the yellow jacket Vespula vulgaris (Ves v 5), the hornet Vespa crabro (Vesp c 5), the European paper wasp Polistes dominula (Pol d 5), the American paper wasp Polistes annularis (Pol a 5), the white-faced hornet Dolichovespula maculata (Dol m 5), the fire ant Solenopsis invicta (Sol i 3) and the wasp Polybia scutellaris (Poly s 5) were cloned either from venom gland cDNA or synthetic genes.
-The baculovirus-mediated expression in Spodoptera frugiperda (Sf9) insect cells after purification yielded recombinant proteins with an expected molecular weight of approximately 25 kDa (Figure 1A, upper and middle panel).
-While 6 of the antigens 5 are unglycosylated the sequence of Sol i 3 contains 3 potential N-linked glycosylation sites.
-The glycosylation was confirmed using Galanthus nivalis agglutinin (GNA) (Figure 1A, lower panel) which detects terminal mannose residues and, therefore, indicates the presence of N-linked glycans in general.
-However, the protein was devoid of CCD-based cross reactivity (data not shown) as described previously for other allergens produced in Sf9 cells (14, 27-29).
+To address the antigen 5-based IgE cross-reactivity of Hymenoptera venoms, the antigens 5 of seven allergy-relevant species were recombinantly produced.
+The antigens 5 of the yellow jacket Vespula vulgaris (Ves v 5), the hornet Vespa crabro (Vesp c 5), the European paper wasp Polistes dominula (Pol d 5), the American paper wasp Polistes annularis (Pol a 5), the white-faced hornet Dolichovespula maculata (Dol m 5), the fire ant Solenopsis invicta (Sol i 3), and the wasp Polybia scutellaris (Poly s 5) were cloned either from venom gland cDNA or synthetic genes.
+The baculovirus-mediated expression in Spodoptera frugiperda (Sf9) insect cells after purification yielded recombinant proteins with an expected molecular weight of approximately 25 kDa (Fig. 1A, upper and middle panel).
+While six of the antigens 5 are unglycosylated, the sequence of Sol i 3 contains three potential N-linked glycosylation sites.
+The glycosylation was confirmed using Galanthus nivalis agglutinin (GNA) (Fig. 1A, lower panel) which detects terminal mannose residues and, therefore, indicates the presence of N-linked glycans in general.
+However, the protein was devoid of CCD-based cross-reactivity (data not shown) as described previously for other allergens produced in Sf9 cells (14, 27-29).

-Since X-ray crystallography structures are available only for Ves v 5 and Sol i 3 (30, 31) we have built structural models of the remaining 5 allergens by molecular modeling (32).
-As expected from sequence alignments (Figure S1) all 7 antigens 5 show a very similar fold as demonstrated by the overlay of all 7 structures (Figure 1B).
-The correct and similar folding of the recombinantly produced antigens 5 was confirmed by CD-spectroscopy (Figure S2).
-The identity on protein level between the investigated allergens ranges from 45% to 85% and is the highest between Pol d 5 and Pol a 5 (Figure 1C).
-Although the identity among the antigens 5 belonging to the same subfamily (Vespula, Vespa and Dolichovespula in the Vespinae and Polistes and Polybia in the Polistinae subfamily) is the highest (64-85%), the identity between the antigens 5 belonging to different subfamilies still ranges between 45% and 63%.
-However, despite of the identical fold, the surface charge is different between all investigated allergens (Figure 1D) and hints to the presence of shared as well as unique B cell epitopes.
+As X-ray crystallography structures are available only for Ves v 5 and Sol i 3 (30, 31), we have built structural models of the remaining five allergens by molecular modeling (32).
+As expected from sequence alignments (Fig. S1), all seven antigens 5 show a very similar fold as demonstrated by the overlay of all seven structures (Fig. 1B).
+The correct and similar folding of the recombinantly produced antigens 5 was confirmed by CD spectroscopy (Fig. S2).
+The identity on protein level between the investigated allergens ranges from 45% to 85% and is the highest between Pol d 5 and Pol a 5 (Fig. 1C).
+Although the identity among the antigens 5 belonging to the same subfamily (Vespula, Vespa, and Dolichovespula in the Vespinae and Polistes and Polybia in the Polistinae subfamily) is the highest (64-85%), the identity between the antigens 5 belonging to different subfamilies still ranges between 45% and 63%.
+However, despite of the identical fold, the surface charge is different between all investigated allergens (Fig. 1D) and hints to the presence of shared as well as unique B-cell epitopes.

-slgE cross-reactivity of antigens 5 in Hymenoptera venom-allergic patients
+sIgE cross-reactivity of antigens 5 in Hymenoptera venomallergic patients

-The slgE reactivity with the 7 recombinant antigens 5 of 63 patients with systemic reactions to YJV and/or PV was addressed by ELISA.
-In the patient group from Germany 41/43 (95.5%) were reactive with Ves v 5 (Figure 2A).
-Except for patient 41 (slgE to Ves v 5 of 6.87 kU_A/L in ImmunoCAP measurement and negative slgE to Ves v 5 in the ELISA) ELISA and ImmunoCAP results were comparable for all patients (Table S1).
-Additionally, the slgE reactivity with all other antigens 5 was very pronounced: cross-reactivity was highest with the hornet allergen Vesp c 5 (67.4%), which shows 68% identity on protein level but less pronounced (27.9%) with Dol m 5 (64% identity). sIgE reactivity with the European and American paper wasp as well as with the fire ant antigen 5 was 44.2%, 37.2% and 32.6%, respectively.
+The sIgE reactivity with the seven recombinant antigens 5 of 63 patients with systemic reactions to YJV and/or PV was addressed by ELISA.
+In the patient group from Germany, 41 of 43 (95.5%) were reactive with Ves v 5 (Fig. 2A).
+Except for patient 41 (sIgE to Ves v 5 of 6.87 kU_A/l in ImmunoCAP measurement and negative sIgE to Ves v 5 in the ELISA), ELISA and ImmunoCAP results were comparable for all patients (Table S1).
+Additionally, the sIgE reactivity with all other antigens 5 was very pronounced: cross-reactivity was highest with the hornet allergen Vesp c 5 (67.4%), which shows 68% identity on protein level but less pronounced (27.9%) with Dol m 5 (64% identity). sIgE reactivity with the European and American paper wasp as well as with the fire ant antigen 5 was 44.2%, 37.2%, and 32.6%, respectively.
 The reactivity with Poly s 5 was 58.1%.